 - the right to have recourse to the European Data Protection Supervisor.

 In the context of the Agency's processing operations, this right is often fulfilled by the provision of a specific privacy statement to the data subject.

-The right of information is subject to certain exceptions, such as in those cases where the data subject has already disposed of the above-mentioned information, or where the provision of the information would involve a disproportionate effort, or where a restriction of the right of information constitutes a necessary measure to safeguard one of the legitimate interests mentioned in Article 20(1), Reg.
-45/2001.
+The right of information is subject to certain exceptions, such as in those cases where the data subject has already disposed of the above-mentioned information, or where the provision of the information would involve a disproportionate effort.

 Right of access